Did you know that chronic pelvic pain can happen to all bodies, regardless of your sex?

 - Visceral mobilization (gentle massage techniques that loosen internal adhesions and restore movement to the organs including the intestine, bladder, uterus, and ovaries) to improve motility and GI organ function

 - Training in self treatment techniques so you can start to manage your systems at home.
-These techniques can include self pelvic floor massage using medical dilators as instructed by your physical or occupational therapist
+These techniques can include self pelvic floor massage using medical dilators as instructed by your physical therapist

 - Neuromuscular re-education and autogenic relaxation to reduce chronic muscle over-activity and improve parasympathetic nervous system function, including pain management and digestion